TyLogs/TyLogsProjects/Projects/Ideas/Mini Cooper Camper.md

 Convert my 2013 Mini Cooper Clubman into a tiny camping vehicle

+- Must be removable (Non Permanent)
+- Must be CHEAP, EASY, and ACCESSABLE
+-
 ## Current Plan

 - Get a Roof Rack
 - Build platform so I can sleep in it
 - Window Blocker things
 - Figure out how to camp in it